ferrine/blog/source/index.rst

       * **Be Focused.** I work exclusively with interpretable models and create transparent solutions.
       * **Be Erudite.** I have wide machine learning expertise to know when you need Bayesian approach.
       * **Be Oriented.** I focus on core needs first, that is where a good project starts.
-      * **Share knowledge.** I love to educate about the statistical model so you are familiar with it.
+      * **Share knowledge.** I love to educate about the statistical model, so you are familiar with it.
-      * **Be Helpful.** If you do not need Bayesian inference I can still help you to find a research direction.
+      * **Be Helpful.** If you do not need Bayesian inference I can still help you find a research direction.

       .. button-ref:: contacts